TedHusted/awake/awake.md/awake.md

 Selene: We are almost home.
 Drop stealth mode if it helps.

-The ship sails into the maw of a crater.
-Inside, there is a closed metal iris at ground level.
+The airship shimmers into visibility as it glides into the gaping maw of a crater.
+Its hull casting long shadows across the frozen walls.

+Inside, the air grows eerily still, the howling Antarctic winds muffled by towering ice.
+At the crater’s heart, a massive metal iris lies shut at surface level, its frost-covered plates locked together like the lid of some ancient vault.

 Perses: The hologram must be down too.
 I do not think the iris is going to open for us.

 Selene: Approach slowly in case it does not.

 Perses: We are losing the power source.
 Switching to auxiliary power.

+A faint hum vibrates through the ship’s frame as hidden mechanisms beneath the ice stir to life.
+The iris shakes but does not dilate.

 Astraeus: The iris is not responding to our signal.
 I do not think it will open.